Best Collagen for Hair Growth: 3 Evidence-Backed Picks for 2026

 Orgain Collagen + Superfoods

-- Only 10g collagen per serving — half the dose of Vital Proteins
+- Only 10g of collagen peptides per serving — half the dose of Vital Proteins, and below the 15–20g threshold used in most clinical protocols

 Sports Research Collagen Peptides